prateek76/ml-templates/README.md

 y = dataset.iloc[:, 2].values

 ```
-change m:n to required number of column
+change m:n to required number of columns( X is the feature set and y is the label )

 * Use different Classes of scikit learn to make different models
 * change the label and title of the plot